MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/setting-up-a-database-for-a-php-application-on-iis.md

 [!code-console[Main](setting-up-a-database-for-a-php-application-on-iis/samples/sample3.cmd)]

-To create the database, download the MySql GUI-Tools from: [http://dev.mysql.com/downloads/gui-tools/5.0.html](http://dev.mysql.com/downloads/gui-tools/5.0.html).
-Then you can create the database using a simple "**create database cslh**" command using the MySQL Query Browser.
+To create the database, download the MySql GUI-Tools from: <https://dev.mysql.com/downloads/workbench/>.
+Then you can create the database using a simple `create database cslh` command using the MySQL Query Browser.

 Next, create the account that will be used with your PHP application to access this particular database:

 [!code-console[Main](setting-up-a-database-for-a-php-application-on-iis/samples/sample4.cmd)]

 This command creates the account, sets the password, and sets the privileges all in one line:

-- **GRANT ALL PRIVILEGES** **ON my\_DB.\*** - This statement says to allow all privileges for the account but only for the 'my\_DB' database and all of its tables.
+- `GRANT ALL PRIVILEGES ON my_DB.*` - This statement says to allow all privileges for the account but only for the 'my\_DB' database and all of its tables.
-- **TO 'my\_DBuser'@'%'** - This statement specifies the account name and which machines can login with this account.
+- `TO 'my_DBuser'@'%'` - This statement specifies the account name and which machines can login with this account.
 In this case, 'my\_DBuser' is the name of the account that will be created and '%' means that you can login to the account from anywhere.
 If '%' was replaced with localhost or a specific IP address you could only login to the database from that location.
-- **IDENTIFIED BY 'my\_DBpass';** - This statement sets the password for the account to 'my\_DBpass' and ends the entire command with a semi-colon.
+- `IDENTIFIED BY 'my_DBpass';` - This statement sets the password for the account to 'my\_DBpass' and ends the entire command with a semi-colon.

 > [!NOTE]
 > Refer to the MySQL documentation for more complete information on managing user accounts and privileges.